pohlm01/master-thesis/4_comparison.typ

 //     - secure boot
 //     - document or code signing

-An important metric for the update mechanism is the amount of data that needs to be transferred from the Transparency Service to the @rp:pl.
+For the use cases that allow a regular update, an important metric for the update mechanism is the amount of data that needs to be transferred from the Transparency Service to the @rp:pl.
 We base this estimation on a web surfing use case with the following assumptions:
 We assume 150 trusted root @ca:pl, which is somewhere between the number of @ca:pl currently in the root store of Firefox and Chrome @firefox_root_store @chrome_root_store.
 Furthermore, we assume each @ca uses a batch duration of one hour and lifetime of 14 days, as recommended in the Internet-Draft @rfc_mtc[Section 5.1].